SuperDARN/pydarn/docs/dev/code_review.md

 Once all comments are addressed then follow steps 9-10 in the `How to start a Code Review` section.

+## What If You Cannot Comment the Line?

+If you cannot comment a line that was not changed in the PR but affects the overall scope of the PR the leave a comment in the conversation box.
+If you want to highlight the line(s) you are referencing two, open another tab of the repository:

+1. Go to the code by clicking on the directories in main body of the GitHub repo page.
+If its specific to a branch make sure to switch branches at the top left corner.
+2. Click the file you are look at, then go to the line you want to reference
+3. Click on the line (hold shift and click on the last line to select multiple)
+4. Click on the `...` box that appeared left to the line number
+5. Select *copy permalink*

+If this line is not within scope of the PR then select *Reference in new issue* to create an issue around the problem.

+If you are find multiple issues in your review unable to be in a code review then use [GitHub's checklist](https://docs.github.com/en/github/managing-your-work-on-github/about-task-lists) syntax to make a list for the developer to know what to focus on and keep track what they have fixed.

 ## General Guidelines

 Here are some general guidelines to follow when code reviewing or responding to one: